ai4os/ai4-docs/source/user/overview/dashboard.rst

 .. image:: ../../_static/images/dashboard-deployments.png

-Under the ``Access`` button, you will find the URLs for:
+Under :fa:`circle-info` ``Info`` you will find details about your deployment such as UUID, hardware, error messages, endpoints of all services, etc.
+For the endpoints of the services you have:

 * ``DEEPaaS`` , only accessible if you launched with the DEEPaaS command or launched JupyterLab then ran DEEPaaS.
 * ``IDE`` , only accessible if you launched with the JupyterLab or VScode command
 * ``Monitor`` : this is the training monitoring page.
 Only accessible if the module has been coded to explicitly display monitoring (check the module's README or training arguments) and if a training is currently running.

-Under ``Info`` you will find details about your deployment such as UUID, hardware, error messages, etc.
+Under :fa:`rectangle-list` ``Quick access`` you will be able to access the service you deployed at launch time.

 .. important::
   GPUs are scarce resources, so we kindly ask you to limit the number of GPUs you are using